Doctorate in Clinical Psychology

 Attention is given to psychological measurement, research design and methodology.
 This is to ensure that trainees have the knowledge and skills necessary to approach the theory and research literature at a level expected of a postgraduate in psychology and in a manner that is helpful for clinical practice.
 As the completion of a substantial thesis is a major requirement for the award of the degree, trainees are encouraged to begin to develop research proposals by the end of the first year.

 Each cohort has a clinical tutor to support and monitor trainees' progress.
 Within each placement (or twice in a year-long placement) a mid-placement visit is undertaken to monitor progress and resolve any difficulties.
-An individually allocated member of course staff or an honorary Associate Clinical Tutor carries out this task.
-Quality supervision is seen as a major determinant of good training and we work together with the other Courses to provide training to ensure that trainees have a good experience of supervision, and supervisors a good experience of trainees.
+An individually allocated member of programme staff or an honorary Associate Clinical Tutor carries out this task.
+Quality supervision is seen as a major determinant of good training and we work together with the other Programmes to provide training to ensure that trainees have a good experience of supervision, and supervisors a good experience of trainees.

 Clinical supervisors from placements are required to complete an assessment of the trainee's clinical competence at the end of each placement.
 Trainees are also required to submit four Reports of Clinical Activity over the three-year period of training, one of which is a reflective practice assessment.

 Academic work is assessed by a combination of essays and examination methods.
-The Course requires trainees to submit two essays, one in Year 1 and the other in Year 2, with the second essay being a review of the literature relevant to the Research Dissertation.
+The Programme requires trainees to submit two essays, one in Year 1 and the other in Year 2, with the second essay being a review of the literature relevant to the Research Dissertation.

 Formal examinations (two papers) are held at the end of the first year.